bacherphilipp/BachelorThesis/README.md

-# BachelorThesis Filtering Project
+# Music recommender systems for beyond mainstream listeners

-This repository contains the code and resources for the BachelorThesis project focused on collaborative and content-based filtering techniques.
+This repository contains the code and resources for my Bachelor Thesis project focused on collaborative and content-based filtering techniques for beyond mainstream listeners.
 The project aims to explore and implement different filtering algorithms for recommendation systems.

 ## Project Structure